1ylwang/HeZhang1994.github.io/README.md

 ## Contents

-- `audio/` - The folder that contains the audio used in website.
+- `audio/` - The folder that contains the audio used in the website.

-- `images/` - The folder that contains the images used in website.
+- `images/` - The folder that contains the images used in the website.

-- `default.css` - The CSS file that defines the characteristics of website.
+- `default.css` - The CSS file that defines the characteristics of the website.

-- `index.html` - The HTML source file of home page.
+- `index.html` - The HTML source file of the website home page.

-- `hz***.html` - The HTML source file of child web page.
+- `hz***.html` - The HTML source file of a website child page.

-- `google***.html` - The verification file of Google search engine.
+- `google***.html` - The website verification file of Google search engine.

 <!--- `baidu***.html` - The verification file of Baidu search engine.-->